core-wg/senml-spec/draft-ietf-core-senml.md

 ## Fragment Identification for the XML and EXI Formats

-In addition to the SenML Fragment Identifiers described above, with the XML and EXI SenML formats also the syntax defined in
+In addition to the SenML Fragment Identifiers described above, with the XML and EXI SenML formats also the syntax defined in the XPointer element() Scheme
+{{XPointerElement}} of the XPointer Framework
 {{XPointerFramework}} can be used.
 (This is required by {{RFC7303}}
 for media types using the "+xml" structured syntax suffix.
 SenML allows this for the EXI formats as well for consistency.)